Bilston: Arts and culture

 Art and craft works of local significance from the eighteenth century are displayed at Bilston Craft Gallery, which also has a temporary exhibition space where local art and crafts are often displayed.
-The craft gallery also hosts workshops for children and families and where some school trips take place.
+The craft gallery also hosts workshops for families and children, including school trips.

-The artist William Harold Dudley as born in Bilston; several of his works are in the collection of Wolverhampton Art Gallery.
+The artist William Harold Dudley was born in Bilston; several of his works are in the collection of Wolverhampton Art Gallery.

-Bilston Carnival in the 60's travelled along Wellington Road before ending in Hickman Park where there would be Pat Collins' fun fair, horse jumping and an open air stage hosting various entertainment including wrestling and live music bands.
+Bilston Carnival in the 1960s travelled along Wellington Road before ending in Hickman Park where there would be Pat Collins' fun fair, horse jumping and an open air stage hosting various entertainment including wrestling and live music bands.
 The park also had one of the tallest slides for children in any park.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.

+Local radio stations are BBC Radio WM, Heart West Midlands, Smooth West Midlands, Hits Radio Black Country & Shropshire, Greatest Hits Radio Birmingham & The West Midlands, Greatest Hits Radio Black Country & Shropshire and WCR FM, a community based station which broadcast from nearby Wolverhampton.

+The town is served by the local newspaper, Express & Star.

 Education

 Bilston has 15 primary schools, and two secondary schools – South Wolverhampton and Bilston Academy and Moseley Park School, which was originally Etheridge Secondary Modern (formerly Fraser Street Schools), and Bilston Boys' Grammar School.
 Manor Primary School, which used to be a secondary school, is sometimes incorrectly believed to be in Bilston, but is actually in Woodcross which is within the Wolverhampton-governed part of Coseley.
-In 1962 Green Acres Junior school had teachers which included Mr and Mrs. Webb and Mr. Elwell who introduced classical music and elocution lessons to soften Wolverhampton accents.
-About 8 students went on to Grammar Schools in 1963 including Mr. and Mrs. Webb's twins – Christopher and Nicholas; top student Timothy Calloway; and the first coloured student, Pravin Patel, who went on to Bilston Grammar School to be the first coloured student there as well.

 Bilston had a Cholera Orphan School which was opened on 3 August 1833 following a severe outbreak during the second cholera pandemic (1829–51) which had left 450 orphans in Bilston after the death of 742 sufferers.
 The Royal School, Wolverhampton has similar origins.